Andrey-Plotnikov/Duplicate-File-Searcher/README.md

 # Duplicate File Searcher

 ## Description
 This is an application for finding duplicate files.
 It is possible to search recursively through the directories.
 The result is a list of groups of the same files.
-Comparing files by weight and hash.
+Comparing files by size and hash.

 Requires **.netcore 3.0**